rundeck/docs/docs/manual/document-format-reference/aclpolicy-v10.md

       username:
         - simon
         - frank

+    by:
+      urn: 'project:MyProject'

+    by:
+      urn: 'user:some.user'

+    by:
+      urn: 'group:some.group'
 ```

+You can specify a username or group exact match (which will not evaluate as a Regular expression)
+with a `urn` using the supported URN formats:

+* `group:GROUP` - matches a group name exactly
+* `user:USER`  - matches a username exactly

+The other use for the `urn` is to define ACL Policies that apply to some subjects which do not correspond to users,
+the primary usage is to define a policy for a Project, using a URN format like:

+* `project:NAME` to match a Project by name

 ## `notBy`

 `notBy` is a variation of the `by` clause that only works on `deny`, it follow the same pattern using `username` and `group`
-entries but in this case, the policy applies to anyone not in the group or with a different username.
+and `urn` entries but in this case, the policy applies to any subject not matched.

 Each entry can contain a single string, or a sequence of strings to define
 multiple entries.

 Regular expressions are supported in the username or group.
+As above, a `urn` can
+be used for an exact match instead of a Regular Expression match for username or group.

 Examples: